AnP311/Waters2mzML/README.md

 ### MSe data

-V1.1.3 can convert MSe data, but for each MS level 2 scan, a precursor mass is set to 1025.0.
+V1.1.3 can convert MSe data, but for all MS level 2 scans a constant precursor mass is assigned.

 ### Profile data